barry-waldbaum-rl/reat-vm-setup/README.md

 # REAT VM Setup

-Setup and test a VM running the following:
+Setup and test a VM running:
 - Docker network
 - VNC server
-- DNS bind server
+- DNS server
-- Redis Labs nodes that appear to run on VMs.
+- 6 Redis Labs nodes that appear to run on separate machines.

+Nodes are grouped in 2 clusters (north and south).
+Each runs in its own container.
+Node containers are attached to the Docker network on the VM.
+Students use a VNC container to get a VM desktop.
+Students open a browser on their VM desktop to view RL admin consoles and a terminal to run rladmin commands.

 Build the following:
-- VPC
 - Base VM
 - Snapshot
 - Image